She’d have been robust, sturdy, with plump little breasts and strong brown hands callused from work.

 But not only that.
 Each of them has a ‘past’.

 Tamar is the first.
-She was a determined Jewish woman refused her legal right to bear a child.
+She was a determined Jewish woman who was refused her legal right to bear a child.
 She would not accept this injustice – the status of Jewish women was measured by their children, and without a child she is condemned to a bleak future.
 She dresses as a temple prostitute.
 Disguised this way (prostitutes at that time hid their faces behind a veil) she had sexual intercourse with her father-in-law, Judah, and conceived a child.
 When her pregnancy became obvious, she was sentenced by Judah, as head of the clan, to burn to death.
 Only when she was able to prove that he was the father was the sentence of death revoked.
 She bore twin sons, a clear sign that God was on her side.
 (Genesis 38)

 Rahab is the second in Matthew’s genealogy.
 She is a prostitute in Jericho.
 At considerable risk to herself, she helps Joshua, the leader of the Jewish people after Moses, in his efforts to capture Jericho.
 When Jericho is captured, the lives of her parents and family are spared by the rampaging soldiers.
 Joshua 2:1-21, 6:22-25)